 Fast forward 50 years, when a band called Beatlemania will re-create the concert.
 And stunning photographs of that performance, taken by then-18-year-old photographer Mike Mitchell, will be shown (see my slideshow).
 An auction of many of these historic images brought almost $362,000 at Christie's in New York in 2011.
 Imagine, onstage access to the Beatles.

-The Beatlemania band will follow the playlist of that 35-minute concert for the 8,000 capacity audience who paid $5 a ticket.
+The Beatlemania band followed the playlist of that 35-minute concert for the 8,000 capacity audience who paid $5 a ticket.
 It was held at the former Washington Coliseum, now the Uline Arena.
 Listed in the National Register of Historic Places, it's actually a covered parking lot.

 John Lennon jotted the play sheet of 12 songs at the last minute on letterhead of Washington's Shoreham Hotel, where the Beatles stayed on the night of their concert.